-- 4. On February 19, 2025, the Court granted the Applicants' application for an initial under (the "Initial Order") under the CCAA.
-A copy of the Initial Order is attached as Exhibit "A". - 5.
-The Initial Order, among other things: - (a) abridged time for service of the application materials; - (b) declared that each of the Applicants are companies to which the CCAA applies; - declared that (i) the proceedings commenced by the Applicants under Division I of Part III of the Bankruptcy and Insolvency Act, R.S.C.
+4. On February 19, 2025, the Court granted the Applicants' application for an initial under (the "Initial Order") under the CCAA.
+A copy of the Initial Order is attached as Exhibit "A".

+- 5. The Initial Order, among other things: - (a) declared that each of the Applicants are companies to which the CCAA applies; - (b) declared that (i) the proceedings commenced by the Applicants under Division I of Part III of the Bankruptcy and Insolvency Act, R.S.C.
 1985, c.
-B-3 (the "BIA", and such proceedings, the "NOI Proceedings") are taken up and continued under the CCAA, pursuant to section 11.6(a) of the CCAA; (ii) Division I of Part III of the BIA has no further application to the Applicants; (iii) the NOI Proceedings were terminated; and (iv) deemed the Notices of Intention to Make a Proposal (each, an "NOI") filed by the Applicants, under section 50.4 of the BIA, to be withdrawn; - (d) appointed Alvarez & Marsal Canada Inc. as the monitor (the "Monitor") of the Applicants in these proceedings; - (e) declared that the administrative consolidation of the Applicants' NOI Proceedings pursuant to the order of the Ontario Superior Court of Justice (Commercial List) dated January 29, 2025 (the "Consolidation Order") was taken up and continued pursuant to the Initial Order - (f) approved the Applicants' ability to borrow under a debtor-in-possession credit facility (the "New DIP Facility") up to a maximum amount of \$2.5 million, subject to the terms of the interim financing term sheet dated February 19, 2025 (the "DIP Term Sheet") between the Applicants as borrowers and Canadian Western Bank and Business Development Bank of Canada (collectively, in such capacity, the "DIP Lenders") in order to refinance the Original DIP Facility (as defined in the DIP Term Sheet);
+B-3 (the "BIA", and such proceedings, the "NOI Proceedings") be taken up and continued under the CCAA, pursuant to section 11.6(a) of the CCAA; (ii) Division I of Part III of the BIA has no further application to the Applicants; (iii) the NOI Proceedings were terminated; and (iv) deemed the Notices of Intention to Make a Proposal (each, an "NOI") filed by the Applicants, under section 50.4 of the BIA, to be withdrawn;

-- (g) continued and took up under the CCAA such charges and amounts secured under the Consolidation Order, specifying that the Amended Administration Charge (as defined below) shall secure the fees and disbursements of the Monitor and its legal counsel, and confirming that such charges attach to all of the assets and property of the Applicants and continue to rank in priority to all other charges, mortgages, liens, security interests and other encumbrances therein, and in the following order priority amongst themselves: - first a charge in favour of the Monitor, its legal counsel, and the Applicants' legal counsel in respect of their fees and disbursements, to a maximum amount of \$300,000 (the "Amended Administration Charge"); and - ii. second a charge in favour of the DIP Lender up to the maximum principal amount of \$1,500,000 ("DIP Lenders' Charge"); and - (h) authorized the Applicants to pay the reasonable expenses incurred in carrying out their business in the ordinary course, including certain expenses incurred prior to the date of the Initial Order. - 6.
-On February 19, 2025, the Court also granted an order (the "SISP Approval Order") approving a sale and investment solicitation process ("SISP") in the form attached as Schedule "A" to the SISP Approval Order, which SISP is being conducted by the Monitor in consultation with the Applicants and in accordance with the terms of the SISP.
-A copy of the SISP Approval
+- (c) appointed Alvarez & Marsal Canada Inc. as the monitor (the "Monitor") of the Applicants in these proceedings; - (d) approved the Applicants' ability to borrow under a debtor-in-possession credit facility (the "New DIP Facility") up to a maximum amount of \$2.5 million, subject to the terms of the interim financing term sheet dated February 19, 2025 (the "DIP Term Sheet") between the Applicants as borrowers and Canadian Western Bank and Business Development Bank of Canada (collectively, in such capacity, the "DIP Lenders") in order to refinance the Original DIP Facility (as defined in the DIP Term Sheet); - (e) continued and took up under the CCAA such charges and amounts secured under the Consolidation Order, specifying that the Amended Administration Charge (as defined below) shall secure the fees and disbursements of the Monitor and its legal counsel, and confirming that such charges attach to all of the assets and property of the Applicants and continue to rank in priority to all other charges, mortgages, liens, security interests and other encumbrances therein, and in the following order priority amongst themselves: - first a charge in favour of the Monitor, its legal counsel, and the Applicants' legal counsel in respect of their fees and disbursements, to a maximum amount of \$300,000 (the "Amended Administration Charge");